Announcing MAST: NeMLA’s New Journal of Media Study

 Maryam Muliaee is a media artist-researcher based in Buffalo, NY.
 Her work is multidisciplinary, ranging from video/sound installations to experimental animation, xerography, and locative media.
-She is currently a PhD candidate in Department of Media Study at University at Buffalo, SUNY, where she taught courses in video and sound production, as well as film seminars such as World Cinema, and Film and Immigration, among others.
-Maryam’s work has been exhibited in various settings inside and outside academics in more than 50 international curated shows, juried festivals, and screening programs including in galleries in London, Tokyo, Seoul, Berlin, Poznan, Warsaw, Florence, Brussels, Zagreb, Athens, New York, Buffalo, and Tehran since 2007.
-Her current research/practice explores and examines how media can engender fictional places and urban imaginaries through feminist tactics.
-Maryam’s recent publications include book chapters in anthologies (with Peter Lang and Bloomsbury Publishing) and in peer-reviewed journals such as Ekphrasis: The Journal of Images, Cinema, Theory, Media, specifically focused on non-communication aesthetics and implications of media and in the field of media archaeology.
-She is the recipient of the grant award 2019-2020 Gender Institute Dissertation Fellowship for her project “Feminist Media Archaeologies as Counter-mapping.”
-Since 2016, she has served as art director and animator at Buffalo Documentary Project.
-Maryam is also the co-founder of Media-as-things, a collective (practice+research) project with a focus on themes such as media archaeology, failure, noise and error in contemporary media art practice.
+She is currently a PhD candidate in Department of Media Study at University at Buffalo, SUNY, where she has taught courses production courses, and film seminars such as World Cinema, and Film and Immigration.
+Maryam’s work has been exhibited in various settings within and outside of the academy in more than 50 international curated shows, juried festivals, and screening programs including in galleries in London, Tokyo, Seoul, Berlin, Poznan, Warsaw, Florence, Brussels, Zagreb, Athens, New York, Buffalo, and Tehran since 2007.
+Her current research/practice explores how media can engender fictional places and urban imaginaries through feminist tactics.
+Maryam’s recent publications include book chapters in anthologies (with Peter Lang and Bloomsbury Publishing) and in peer-reviewed journals such as Ekphrasis: The Journal of Images, Cinema, Theory, Media, specifically focused on media archaeology, failure and non-communication aesthetics in media art practice.
+She is the recipient of the grant award 2019-2020 Gender Institute Dissertation Fellowship for her project “Feminist Media Archaeologies as Counter-mapping”.
+Since 2016, Maryam has served as art director and animator at Buffalo Documentary Project.
+She is also the co-founder of Media-as-things, a collective (practice-as-research) project with a focus on themes such as noise, error and failure in the context of media archaeological art practice.
 Website: http://maryammuliaee.com